Falabella

 Physique

-Don’t have a set confirmation type, they are bred for quality of overall confirmation.
+Don’t have a set type, they are bred for quality of overall conformation.

 Traditional Colors